 Persian and Turkish languages have different grammar structures, vocabulary, and sounds.

-Additionally, Kurdish people in Turkey speak Kurdish, which is similar and closely related to Persian.
-On the other side, Azerbaijani people in Iran speak a mutually intelligible language with Turkish.
+Kurdish people in Turkey speak Kurdish, which is similar and closely related to the Persian language.
+On the other hand, Azerbaijani people in Iran speak a language that is mutually intelligible with Turkish.

 Persian vs. Turkish Languages

-Closely related and have some degree of mutual intelligibility with Zaza, Kurdish, Luri, Balochi, Pashto, and other Iranian Languages
+Closely related and have some degree of mutual intelligibility with Zaza, Kurdish, Luri, Balochi, Pashto

 Turkish and Persian originated in different parts of the world, and they are not the same language or dialects of each other.